nsidc/nsidc_cryosphere_glossary/README.md

 This repo contains data and tools for managing the NSIDC Cryosphere Glossary

 The glossary data file is in the `data` directory.
-The original glossary download from Drupal is `glossary-export.csv`.
+The original glossary download from Drupal is `nsidc_cryosphere_glossary.20240601.csv`.
 This is retained as a marker.

-The new glossary is a YAML file.
+The new glossary is a JSON file.
 This glossary file has the following structure.

 `term` - the term for the glossary entry